cyj407/Real-estate-labels-and-3DGS-evaluation/3DGS-Reconstruction-Evaluation/results/ktv75_report.md

 **VLM Analysis**:

-**Score**: 7/10
+**Score**: 6/10

-> *The scene presents a coherent dining room layout with plausible geometry and depth.
-Overall structure is solid with minor stylization-induced blur affecting texture sharpness.
-No major geometric defects observed; slight global smoothing reduces realism but preserves spatial coherence and multi-surface consistency.*
+> *The scene presents a recognizable dining room layout with coherent geometry and plausible lighting.
+However, the rendering exhibits noticeable over-blurring and painterly texture smoothing typical of 3DGS reconstructions, leading to slightly inconsistent materials and minor depth/perspective anomalies around windows and far surfaces.
+Overall structure is sound, but texture fidelity and multi-surface coherence could be improved to reach higher realism.*

 **Detected Issues**:
-- 🎨 **Over Blur**: Overall soft, painterly blur across surfaces consistent with stylized rendering; sharp details are reduced.
+- ⚠️ **Depth Or Perspective Errors**: Subtle perspective inconsistencies around window frames and chair alignments; slight depth mismatch in background elements relative to foreground.
+- 🎨 **Over Blur**: Overall painterly/softed shading and edge diffusion reduce sharpness of textures on furniture and floor.
+- 🎨 **Texture Inconsistency**: Inconsistent material quality across surfaces (table vs. chairs vs. walls) with unnatural smoothing.

 ### View 4 (90°)